lasnikprogram/Transilk/README.md

 ## Usage
 Dictionaries can simply be specified by clicking on a flag icon and typing in the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language.
-The icon and dictionary for the language will be automatically donloaded.
+The icon and dictionary for the language will be automatically downloaded.
 Users can then simply search a word by typing in the search field.

 ## Download